RetroAudiophileDesigns/Volumio2/README.md

 This is a fork from the Volumio 2 project.
 Distributed under the GNU General Public license ver.
 3. Volumio is also a registered trademark of INTUITU di Michelangelo Guarise.

-The Retro Audiophile Designs distrubtion is based on this fork's source code available here.
+The Retro Audiophile Designs distribution is based on this fork's source code available here.
+It represents the Volumio 2 version 2.361.

 The information below is from the Volumio 2 project: